bahmutov/slides-now/README.md

 Instant stand alone slide show from a markdown document.

 1. No server necessary
-2. Instant presentation
+2. Stylish presentation
 3. Just drag and drop a Markdown document

 ## Playback

-* All inside the browser, nothing is uploaded to a server
+* Happens entirely inside the browser, nothing is uploaded to a server
 * Works great as a stand alone page
-* You can use this README.md as example
+* You can use this README.md as an example
 * Parsed using [markdown-js](https://github.com/evilstreak/markdown-js)
 * Slides will be shown using [bespoke.js](https://github.com/markdalgleish/bespoke.js)